nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 Rejetto HTTP File Server (HFS) 2.3.x - Remote Command Execution (2)
 ```

-We edit the exploit script and change the IP address and port inside to ours.
+I downloaded the exploit script and editted it, changing the IP address and port inside to ours.

 Note that in the exploit, they specifically mentioned that we should be running a web server hosting netcat.
-Fortunately for us, we can do that easily with using Python.
+Fortunately for us, we can do that easily using Python Simple HTTP Server.

-Since we have already installed the **ncat.exe** file given in the task, all we have to do is host the HTTP webserver in the same directory as the file (as stated in the exploit, our webserver has to be running on port 80 as well):
+Since we have already installed the **ncat.exe** file given in the task, all we have to do is host the HTTP server in the same directory as the file (server has to be running on port 80):

 ![screenshot26](../assets/images/steel_mountain/screenshot26.png)